Project 4 - AWS setup and cluster usage help

 Copying multiple files

-The easiest way to copy multiple files with
+One way to copy multiple files is to

 Monitoring Hadoop jobs with the job tracker

-the master node's job tracker web UI.
-You can access
+using the master node's job tracker web UI.

-the job tracker from the master node directly by using
+You can access the job tracker from the master node directly

 % lynx http://localhost:9100/